 (2) The purpose of the Expanded Income Eligibility Group Reimbursement Program is increasing students’ access to and participation in school nutrition programs, such as the National School Lunch and School Breakfast Programs.
 The program achieves its purpose by reimbursing eligible schools or districts participating in the program for each breakfast and lunch they serve at no charge to an eligible student.

-(3)(a) An eligible school or district must notify the Oregon Department of Education of its intent to participate in the Expanded Income Eligibility Group Reimbursement Program in the form and manner prescribed by the department before the eligible school or district will begin providing breakfasts and lunches to all eligible students at no charge.
+(3)(a) An eligible school or district must notify the Oregon Department of Education of its intent to participate in the Expanded Income Eligibility Group Reimbursement Program in the form and manner prescribed by the department before the eligible school or district will begin providing eligible breakfasts and lunches to all eligible students at no charge.

 (b) The department will publish an agreement form for the program.
 Eligible schools or districts must submit a signed program agreement form to the department before they can receive supplemental, state-funded meal reimbursements through the program.